kubernetes-sigs/aws-load-balancer-controller/docs/guide/use_cases/self_managed_lb/index.md

 However, some cluster operators may prefer to manually manage AWS Load Balancers.
 This supports use cases like:
 - Preventing acciential release of key IP addresses.
 - Supporting load balancers where the Kubernetes cluster is one of multiple targets.
-- Complying with organizational requirements controlling provisioning of load balancers for security or cost reasons.
+- Complying with organizational requirements on provisioning load balancers, for security or cost reasons.

 ## Solution Overview